-A forward proxy is far more than a traffic controller; in fact, as an intermediary, the proxy’s value to security is in its ability to shield users from direct access to or from bad actors, as well as prevent them from compromising data and enterprise resources—whether it is done intentionally or unintentionally.
-It operates inline, meaning that it sits directly in the flow of traffic, allowing an enterprise to identify any challenges to security and enforce needed policies in real time.
+A forward proxy is far more than a traffic controller.
+As an intermediary, the proxy can shield users from direct access to or from bad actors as well as prevent them from compromising data and enterprise resources—intentionally or not.
+It operates “inline,” sitting directly in the flow of traffic, allowing an organization to identify any challenges to security and enforce needed policies in real time.

 Cloud applications were designed to be accessed directly, via the shortest path, for a fast, productive experience.
 Appliances in the data center that allow passthrough are simply not up to the task.
 For fast, direct, and secure connections, you need to leverage a forward proxy that takes advantage of the performance and scale of the cloud.

-Shadow IT discovery
+Shadow IT Discovery

-How to choose a forward proxy
+How to Choose a Forward Proxy